 Exploration of children’s rights is also a key feature of work undertaken by Pupil Support Leaders and in PSE classes, with exploration of a wide range of topics including mental health, LGBT rights, and respecting difference.

-From August 2019, we will be putting together a steering group made up of pupils, staff and parents, to develop a Rights Respecting Schools Charter.
-If you would be interested in being part of this steering group, please contact Ms G Preston, Depute Headteacher.
+We will be putting together a steering group made up of pupils, staff and parents, to develop a Rights Respecting Schools Charter.
+If you would be interested in being part of this steering group, please contact Mr C Craig.

 A simplified version of the UNCRC is available here: